 - Payment of invoices shall, without any deduction, discount, settlement or suspension, be made within the period indicated on the invoice and, in the absence thereof, within 7 days after date of invoice.

 - If payment is not punctual, the client is in default without notice by El Hannouche being required.
 In that event, the client is obliged to pay all additional costs, including extrajudicial collection costs, that will be charged in accordance with the Extrajudicial Collection Costs (Fees) Decree (Besluit vergoeding voor buitengerechtelijke incassokosten).

-- If payment is not punctual, El Hannouche is also authorised to suspend execution of the engagement or to terminate it with the right of retention in respect of all that he has in his possession for the client.
+- If payment is not punctual, El Hannouche is also authorised to suspend execution of the engagement or to terminate it with the right of retention in respect of all that he has in his possession for the client, with due regard of rule 14, paragraph 3, of the Rules of Conduct of Advocates 2018 (Gedragsregels 2018).
 Any liability of El Hannouche for the expiry of periods and occurrence of damage as a result of that said suspension or termination is excluded.